Debian Developers' Corner

 - Debian Web Pages

-- Debian archive
+- Debian Archive

 - Debian Documentation Project (DDP)

-- The Quality Assurance group
+- Debian Quality Assurance (QA) Team

 - Debian IPv6 Project

 - Autobuilder Network and their Build Logs

 - Debian Live